What Capable Agents Must Know: Selection Theorems for Robust Decision-Making under Uncertainty: Related Work

 \citet{bennett2023emergent,bennett2023optimal,bennett2024complexity, bennett2025build,bennett2025formal,bennett2026regret} develops a distinct weakness-maximization framework in which successful adaptation is argued to favor causal-identity constructions separating intervention from observation; however, unlike our regret-based selection theorems, it proceeds via task extensions and additional exchangeability and representation/incentive assumptions, and does not establish direct analogues of our quantitative recovery, partial-observability necessity, or representational convergence results.
 Recent philosophical work~\citep{herrmann2026bayesian} has also explored reducing interventional reasoning to probabilistic reasoning over enriched variable spaces, though in a distinct formal setting from the agent-based, regret-theoretic framework considered here.

 Our notion of tests follows predictive-state representations (PSRs) \citep{littman2001psr,singh2004psr,boots2011psr}, which represent state via predictions of action-conditioned futures rather than latent variables.
 Unlike the PSR literature, which treats predictive state as sufficient for control, we derive it as \emph{necessary}: low \emph{average-case} regret on action-conditioned prediction tasks forces an agent to compute the predictive distinctions needed to separate high-margin outcomes.
 Technically, our core inequality instantiates a standard margin-style regret decomposition \citep{bartlett2006}, but uses it to derive representation-theoretic constraints rather than supervised generalization guarantees.
-The betting-goal reduction is related to elicitation and proper scoring rules \citep{savage1971scoring,gneiting2007}, though we do not assume truthful probability reporting, and our argument applies directly to stochastic policies.
+The betting-goal reduction is related to elicitation, proper scoring rules, and game-theoretic/imprecise probability \citep{savage1971scoring,gneiting2007,dempster2008upper, shafer2005probability}, though we use precise success probabilities rather than truthful reports or lower/upper-probability protocols.

 Our work is complementary to \citet{richens2024robust,richens2025}, who show that under strong competence assumptions in fully observed environments one can \emph{recover} a transition model from an agent's policy.
 We instead study stochastic policies, partial observability, and \emph{average-case} regret over a distribution of prediction tasks, and derive necessity results rather than recovery procedures.
 In particular, we extend our selection argument to partially observed environments, giving quantitative no-aliasing bounds for belief-like memory---addressing an open question raised by \citet{richens2025}.